MileHacker Logo

 • The coastal road west of Toulon offers picturesque sea views.

-• Are fond of swimming in the many local beaches.
+• Are fond of swimming at the various local beaches.

 Seasonal Wonders